 Perhaps you’d been through a financially difficult period when you got your current mortgage.
 Maybe your credit score was only fair and you had high borrowings and small savings.
 You could only get approved for a less desirable type of mortgage with a higher interest rate.

 But now your credit score is looking much better, you’ve paid down some debt and your savings are worthwhile.
 So if your existing mortgage is penalizing you for who you were, rather than rewarding you for who you are now, it might be time to refinance.
-A lender will review your circumstances with fresh eyes and potentially offer you a lower interest rate that can help you save money.Ready to shop for your dream home?
-Start here.
+A lender will review your circumstances with fresh eyes and potentially offer you a lower interest rate that can help you save money.Talk to a refinance expert today.

 What to consider before refinancing